carlssonk/Blackjack-Game-Multiplayer/README.md

 ![Game Screenshot](https://i.ibb.co/fHkyMJS/blackjack21-showcase.jpg)

 ## Description
 [blackjack21.io](http://www.blackjack21.io) is a free online multiplayer casino game.
+It's an online version of the traditional blackjack played at real casinos.
 You can choose to play alone or play in a private room with your friends.
 The goal of the game is to beat the dealer and win as much money as possible.

 ## Installation
 If you want to download and use this project locally (or see gif below):